Shamil-Xero/MacroPad/Readme.md

 ### Visual changes are not applied
 - Edit and save `numpad_settings.ini`, then restart the macro pad.

+### The GUI doesn't appear at all
+- Check the `ShowMacroPadVisualization` setting in `numpad_settings.ini` - it should be set to `true`.
+- If set to `false`, the macro pad will work but without visual feedback.

 ### Interception driver issues
 - The Interception driver may require administrator rights and a system restart after installation.